meditationstuff/protocol_1/long_covid_jhana.md

 At least at this time, I don't actually teach jhana and I am neither classically trained or qualified to teach jhana.
 Please seek the advice of experienced jhanic practioners and teachers as makes feels right to you.

+## a larger felt "envelope of safety" so that the bodymind relies less on adrenaline and catecholimines as safety responses

+One could make a distinction between, on the one hand, white-knuckling and teeth-gritting, and, on the other hand "actually looking."
+This is not a moralizing distinction.
+One only "actually looks / actually sees" when it's all-the-way-down believed-/&#8203;felt-safe to do so.
+That is real looking, made out of tiny little steps of progressive real looking, one after another, and it is spontaneous and effortless; it just happens, it happens *for* you.

+You can definitely take actions, help, around the edges, you can gently encourage, keep-company, suggest, nonverbally, or dialogue, or gently, provisionally, surrenderingly, participatingly negotiate or bargain with the bodymind.
+You can do things bobbo initiate gentle proximal experiments; gently, temporarily, experimentally, briefly, temporarily, maintain ground within a zone of tolerable discomfort or tolerable uncertainty.
+"If it's safe, if it's not *mean*, if it's not self-hateful, if loving, let it hurt, let it scream, the horror happens... ...and see what happens." let horror, let the *self-acceptable* possibility of disaster unfold...

+That last mile, that last moment just happens, though, when it's ready.
+It's sometimes just fine, pleasant, sometimes really scary, really unpleasant, sometimes even hellish, on and off, until then, and then "oh" or "oh!"

+## internal, external, self-compassionate epistemics

+This isn't just an "internal" thing---sometimes it can be *unhelpful* to read up on things, to google "\<horrible thing\> reddit," without the quotes, heh, and sometimes it can be *helpful* (oh, that is a good [horrifying!] explanation, but, maybe, and I'm a little closer to understanding, maybe") and sometimes it's a mixed bag or it's initially uncertain.
+But, generally, knowledge is power.
+If something is scary, long-run, it can often be helpful to read about it, to learn from other people's experiences, etc. If one is going "external" (and for "internal," too), ---epistemic hygiene--- yes people who have the worst of it never post or never come back, but also people for whom things went just fine ...

+Notes for incorporation:

+Prospective and retrospective engagement when you're there with what happens when you're not there.

+Just a little, just a little, too much is too much, there is always a little less ever slighter

+The implications, the expectations

+Participating in that

+Oh. *Oh.*

+Titration, just to the edge.
+You'll accidentally go past at first, too far at first, too much at first, that won't work, then back, then just a little (you won't know how at first), then just a little, there's the edge, that's not too much, learning occurs, there.

 [<a href="#200h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]